 known distances, and average the offsets —

-take the difference between the overall average of the estimated range
+(or, equivalently, take the difference between the overall average of the estimated

-and the overall average of the true range).
+ranges and the overall average of the true ranges).

 The following is a sequence of steps for offset calibration using WifiRttScanX: